Taunggyi: Etymology

-The name Taunggyi means "huge mountain" in the Burmese language, and is named after the ridge on the east of the city, part of the Shan Hills system, whose prominent high point is called Taung-chun or "The Spur."
-Locally this spur is popularly known as Phaya Taung.
+The name Taunggyi (Burmese: တောင်ကြီးမြို့, Shan: ဝဵင်းတူၼ်ႈတီး) means "big mountain" in Burmese, referencing a ridge on the east of the city, part of the Shan Hills system, whose prominent high point is called Taung-chun or "The Spur."
+Locally this spur is also known as Mingalar Taung-chun, meaning “The Auspicious Spur.”
 The ridge has a more prominent and more popular feature known as Chauk Talone, meaning the Craigs.